Shuraragi-Koyomin/Red-DiscordBot/README.md

 Red is fully modular, allowing you to load and unload plugins of your choice, and install 3rd party plugins directly from Discord!
 A few examples are:

-- Cleverbot integration (talk to Red and she talks back)
+- Cleverbot integration (talk to Red and she talks back) (want this but cant get it to work)
 - Ban sync
 - Welcome messages
 - Casino